LLNL/apollo/HOWTO.md

 ### Tracing

-Apollo provides a CSV trace of execution (not intended to enable for performance runs) capturing region execution and timing information setting this env var:
+Apollo provides a CSV trace of execution (not intended to be enabled for production runs) capturing region execution and timing information setting this env var:

 `APOLLO_TRACE_CSV=1`

-Tracing data are store under a directory name `trace` in the current executing directory.
+Trace files are store under the path `.apollo/traces` in the current executing directory.